How to watch the Leonid and Taurid meteor showers dazzle November skies all month long

-Say what you will about 2020, it's been a dazzling year in the night sky, with bright comets and plentiful meteor showers that continue this month with the appearance of the annual Leonids.
+Say what you will about 2020, it's been a dazzling year in the night sky, with bright comets and plentiful meteor showers that continue in November with the appearance of the annual Leonids, peaking this week.

-The Leonids are just becoming active this week and will stay with us until the end of the month.
-This shower can be traced back to the comet 55P/Tempel-Tuttle and has put on some real shows over the centuries in the form of intense meteor storms that produce hundreds of visible meteors per hour.
+The Leonids can be traced back to the comet 55P/Tempel-Tuttle and they've put on some real shows over the centuries in the form of intense meteor storms that produce hundreds of visible meteors per hour.

 To catch any Leonids, the best strategy is to venture out in the early morning pre-dawn hours as close to the showers' respective peaks as possible.
 Remove yourself from light pollution if you can, dress appropriately and find a comfortable place to lay back with a clear, wide view of the sky.